GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 caption="Annotated centered FFT log of magnitude plot.
 The yellow circle shows the DC-offset, or the average pixel brightness of the image.
 The red circles show the dominant lower frequency periodic pattern, the blue circles show the dominant higher frequency periodic pattern."
 >}}

 To identify the key frequencies I need to find the distance from the brightest points of the log magnitude plot to the center of the plot.

-First, I threshold by log of pixel intensity to create a mask of dominant frequency points.
-I kept points with a log pixel intensity greater than 4 (the brightest points).
+I threshold by log of pixel intensity to create a mask of dominant frequency points (keep points with a log pixel intensity greater than 4).

 ```python
 thresh_min = 4